COVID-19 and Your VA Benefits

 Impacts of Online Delivery Courses

-Updates regarding GI Bill benefits and transitioning from originally scheduled residential courses to “Online Delivery” for Summer and Fall 2020.
+Updates regarding GI Bill benefits and transitioning from originally scheduled residential courses to “Online Delivery” through Fall 2021.

 Graduate and Undergraduate Students who enroll in an “Online Delivery” course will still have that course certified as “Residential Learning” (on-campus) for VA benefits, qualifying them for the on-campus housing rate.

-Students looking to register for Summer and/or Fall classes will need to ensure that they are registering for at least one class designated as on-campus or “Online Delivery” covering the entire academic term in order to receive the on-campus housing rate.
+Students looking to register for Spring, Summer and Fall 2021 classes will need to ensure that they are registering for at least one class designated as on-campus or “Online Delivery” covering the entire academic term in order to receive the on-campus housing rate for that specific term.

 MGIB Active Duty (CH30), DEA (CH35), and Selected Reserve (CH1606)